What Is Borax and How Is It Used?

 How Safe Is Borax?

-Borax in the usual form of sodium tetraborate decahydrate is not acutely toxic, which means a large amount would need to be inhaled or ingested to produce health effects.
-As far as pesticides go, it's one of the safest chemicals available.
-A 2006 evaluation of the chemical by the U.S. EPA found no signs of toxicity from exposure and no evidence of cytotoxicity in humans.
+Borax in the usual form of sodium tetraborate decahydrate is not acutely toxic, which means a person would need to inhale or ingest a large amount to experience adverse health effects.
+Related to pesticide use, borax is one of the safest chemicals available.
+A 2006 evaluation of borax by the United States EPA found no signs of toxicity from exposure to the chemical and no evidence of cytotoxicity in humans.
 Unlike many salts, skin exposure to borax does not produce skin irritation.

-However, this doesn't make borax categorically safe.
-The most common problem with exposure is that inhaling the dust can cause respiratory irritation, particularly in children.
+However, this does not make borax categorically safe.
+The most common problem with borax exposure is that inhaling the chemical's dust can cause respiratory irritation, particularly in children.
 Ingesting large amounts of borax can cause nausea, vomiting, and diarrhea.
 The European Union (EU), Canada, and Indonesia consider borax and boric acid exposure a potential health risk, primarily because people are exposed to it from many sources in their diet and from the environment.
 The concern is that overexposure to a chemical generally deemed safe could increase the risk of cancer and damage fertility.
-While the findings are somewhat contradictory, it's advisable children and pregnant women limit their exposure to borax if possible.
+While the findings are somewhat contradictory, children and pregnant women should limit their exposure to borax if possible.

 View Article Sources